oaviad/codelab/codelab.md

 Positive
 : <strong>Tip</strong>: To learn more about <strong>Espresso Test Recorder</strong>, you can read [here](https://developer.android.com/studio/test/espresso-test-recorder).

-## Task 3: validate user enters valid credentials
+## Task 3: Validate user enters valid credentials

 The main components of Espresso are:
 * <strong>Espresso</strong>: Entry point to interactions with views (via onView() and onData()).
 Also exposes APIs that are not necessarily tied to any view, such as pressBack().